 Greek Lemon Chicken is a one pot meal that mixes chicken thighs with a lemony Greek inspired marinade and baked with red potatoes, onion and garlic.
 This dish is slightly sweet, zesty and the perfect weeknight easy meal!

+I just adore the flavors and ingredients used in Greek cooking.
 When Mike and I went to Greece a couple of years ago I was in food heaven.
+One dish we ate that I enjoyed was a Greek Chicken and Potatoes dish.

 Of course they topped the dish with creamy feta cheese which I have been doing ever since, including in today’s Greek Lemon Chicken.

 Today’s recipe is made in one-pot dish full of greek flavors which is always a plus in my book.
 My favorite part is the greek chicken marinade which you can use for any protein!
+Dinner time in my house can get hectic during the week with after-school sports so having a dish with minimal clean-up is key.
+There is something so satisfying about a sweet lemony marinade infused into potatoes and chicken.

+I always love brining mediterranean flavor into my recipes and this one is the perfect chance to do that.
 I love pairing this easy greek lemon chicken recipe with a Lemon Arugula Salad with Pine Nuts and crusty bread to soak up that lemon juice.

 Recipe Ingredients in this Greek Chicken and Potatoes Dish